-4.2 Continuous Emissions Monitoring for O2, CO, NOx, HCOH and VOCs
+4.2 Continuous Emissions Monitoring for O2 and NO_x

-Testing for O2, CO, NO_x, HCOH and VOCs was accomplished using continuous emission monitors (CEM) and the FTIR.
-The exhaust gas sample was sampled by drawing a sample stream of flue gases through a stainless steel probe attached to a heated filter and a heated sample line that is attached to the Automated Sampling Console (ASC-10ST).
+Testing for O2 and NO_x was accomplished using continuous emission monitors (CEM) and the FTIR.
+The exhaust gas sample was sampled by drawing a sample stream of flue gases through a stainless-steel probe attached to a heated filter and a heated sample line that is attached to the Automated Sampling Console (ASC-10ST).
 The ASC-10ST sampling console delivers a continuous sample to the MKS MultiGas 2030 FTIR for analysis.
 The heated filter and line were maintained at approximately 375°F and the MKS MultiGas 2030 FTIR and MAX Analytical ASC-10ST gas components were at 375°F. The end of the probe was connected to a heated Teflon sample line, which delivers the sample gases from the stack to the FTIR system.
-The heated sample line is designed to maintain the gas temperature above 250°F in order to prevent condensation of stack gas moisture within the line.
+The heated sample line is designed to maintain the gas temperature at approximately 375°F in order to prevent condensation of stack gas moisture within the line.
 The sample was then routed through a manifold system and introduced to the individual CEM's for measurement.
 As recommended by EGLE, the sample line and heated filter were heated to 375°F.